The Best 'Disloyal Man' Meme Shows Why It's Problematic

-One survey found that 65% of women in the US had been cat-called, 23% had been sexually touched, 20% had been followed, and 9% had been forced to do something sexual.
+One survey found that 65% of women in the US had been cat-called, 23% had been sexually touched against their will, 20% had been followed, and 9% had been forced to do something sexual.

 Globally, 35% of women have experienced sexual violence, while in some countries that number rises to 70%.

 No matter how funny the disloyal man meme is at times, it's just showing a phenomenon that really needs to stop.